 Milner Library is an active partner in the teaching, learning, research, and service activities of Illinois State University.
 Milner librarians provide research assistance and library instruction customized to meet the needs of students and faculty.
 Reference collections include general, as well as subject-specific, print and electronic research tools including indexes, handbooks, dictionaries, bibliographies, directories, and bibliographic and full text databases.

 Milner’s Web site serves as an electronic guide to library resources, services, facilities, and staff.
-In addition, Milner’s “Ask a Librarian” service provides online reference assistance through Instant Messaging and e-mail.
+In addition, Milner’s “Ask a Librarian” service provides online reference assistance through chat, text, and e-mail.

 The University Archives is part of the library organization.
 It is the official repository of University records.
 Part of its collection can be viewed in the ISU History digital collection.